ben-gonz/Quixx/README.md

 Each player has a final score of the sum of each color score, minus any penalties.
 `Red Total + Yellow Total + Green Total + Blue Total - [ ] = [Total]`

+### End of Play

+The game ends and scores are tallied when two colors have been locked.